-The Headmaster in consultation with the Director of Studies (DoS), Heads of Year and the Strategic Curriculum Team (SCT) are responsible for:
+The Headmaster in consultation with the Deputy Head (Academic), Assistant Head (Academic) and Heads of Year are responsible for:

-- Determining the ways in which the curriculum is taught. - Deciding the provision and allocation of resources. - Deciding ways in which developments can be assessed and records maintained. - Ensuring that the curriculum matches and achieves the aims and objectives of the school. - Ensuring all curricular policies are fully implemented and reflect practice at Hornsby House School. - Ensuring high standards are maintained. - Providing and organising training to keep staff skills and knowledge up to date.
+- Determining the ways in which the curriculum is taught. - Deciding the provision and allocation of resources. - Deciding ways in which developments can be assessed and records maintained. - Ensuring that the curriculum matches and achieves the aims and objectives of the school. - Ensuring all curricular policies are fully implemented and reflect good practice at Hornsby House School. - Ensuring high standards are maintained. - Providing and organising training to keep staff skills and knowledge up to date.

-The Director of Studies, with the support of SCT, Heads of Year and Heads of Department, has the responsibility for developing and updating the curriculum and ensuring, with the Head, that the curriculum has progression and appropriate coverage and is consistently monitored.
+The Deputy Head (Academic), with the support of Assistant Head (Academic), Heads of Year and Heads of Department, has the responsibility for developing and updating the curriculum and ensuring, with the Head, that the curriculum has progression and appropriate coverage and is consistently monitored.